Skip to main content

 What is ABNT and why does it matter?

 ABNT (Associação Brasileira de Normas Técnicas) is the Brazilian standards organization that defines citation and formatting rules for academic work.
-NBR 6023:2025 is the current standard for bibliographic references, and it is required by virtually every Brazilian university for TCCs, dissertations, theses, and scientific articles.
+NBR 6023 is the standard for bibliographic references (current published version: NBR 6023:2025), and it is required by virtually every Brazilian university for TCCs, dissertations, theses, and scientific articles.

 If you are writing academic work in Brazil, ABNT formatting is not optional — it is a graduation requirement.
 Getting it wrong can mean your paper is returned for corrections, delaying your submission.
 The rules cover everything from author name formatting to punctuation placement.